Tahir Raj Bhasin: Career

 In 2022 Tahir had three back-to-back releases: Ranjish Hi Sahi, Yeh Kaali Kaali Ankhein and Looop Lapeta, where he transitioned to playing the romantic lead.

 The Netflix series Yeh Kaali Kaali Ankhein became a blockbuster hit and shot to number 1 on Netflix India.
 The Times of India said in its critique, "Tahir Raj Bhasin (who recently played Sunil Gavaskar in Kabir Khan's ‘83’) is delightful as a trapped Vikrant who is unable to escape.
 When he discovers that everything in his life is falling apart, including his true love, he makes the audience empathise and sympathise with his character's claustrophobic condition.
 Tahir's character arc is impressive, and he pulls it off like a pro."

 KoiMoi stated in its review, “Tahir Raj Bhasin is literally everywhere.
 In theatres with 83, on Voot with Ranjish Hi Sahi, on Netflix with Yeh Kaali Kaali Ankhein and Looop Lapeta trailer.
 And he deserves to be there.
 The actor has the capability to handle an entire show on his back.
 As a character that see a 180-degree transformation, there are a lot of expectations from him, and he doesn’t disappoint.
 Watch out for the scenes he is helpless in, the man knows his craft and how!"

 Miss Malini wrote, “Tahir is a revelation.
 He carries the nuances of Vikrant so effortlessly well and his journey from a small-town boy to a man-on-a-mission is a treat to watch."

 He starred in the Netflix film Looop Lapeta opposite Taapsee Pannu, which soared to number 1 on Netflix India's charts and was ranked in the top non-English films worldwide.
 Tahir's performance as Satya opened to resounding critical acclaim.
 KoiMoi stated “This is a 2-balls-2-sixes situation for Tahir Raj Bhasin after proving his unerring mettle of acting skills in Yeh Kaali Kaali Aankhein.
 He underplays Satya big time without crossing the lines to be a caricature."
 A CNBC TV18 critique said, “Tahir Raj Bhasin is on a dream run right now.
 Already basking in adulation for his performances in web shows Ranjish Hi Sahi and Yeh Kaali Kaali Aankhein, he’s wild and nimble in Looop Lapeta as Satya."
 The film is the Indian adaptation of the hit German classic Run Lola Run.

 Personal life and off-screen work

-In an interview, Bhasin admitted that he had relationships during school and college days but after being committed to acting, he does not have time for relationships.
-Bhasin walked for the ninth edition of the fashion show "Ramp For Champs" and lent his support to the charity organisation Smile Foundation.
-The profits made from the event was used to educate girls.
+In a 2015 interview, Bhasin stated that he had relationships during his school and college days but after being committed to acting, he does not have time for relationships.
+Bhasin walked for the ninth edition of the fashion show "Ramp For Champs" in 2015 and lent his support to the charity organisation Smile Foundation.
+The profits made from the event were used to educate girls.

+In 2022, he was ranked 20th in GQ India's "30 most influential young Indians" list.